-7.03 FINANCIAL INSTRUMENTS
+7.03 FINANCIAL INSTRUMENTS.
 Cheques, bank drafts, letters of credit and other like financial instruments shall be signed by two (2) officers of the Association.

-7.04 ANNUAL FINANCIAL REPORT
+7.04 ANNUAL FINANCIAL REPORT.
 A financial statement for the fiscal year immediately terminated shall be presented at the annual general meeting.
+Quarterly updates shall be presented to the Executive Committee.

-7.05 VERIFICATION
+7.05 VERIFICATION.
 A firm or individual of professional standing shall be appointed by Council at the annual general meeting to verify the accounts of the Association.